Geometric representation of CP phases $\delta_{\rm PDG}, \delta_{\rm KM}$ in flavor mixing matrix and its sum rule by alternative unitarity triangle and quadrangle: Geometric representation of CP phases and by unitarity quadrangle

-where the right-hand side $O$ denotes the zero matrix.
-Since the inversion formula can be regarded as expressing the orthonormality of a unitary matrix in terms of cross products, these triangles are also interpreted as unitarity triangles of cross product, in contrast to the usual unitarity triangles of dot product.
+where $O$ denotes the zero matrix.
+Since the inversion formula expresses the orthonormality by cross products, these triangles are also interpreted as unitarity triangles of cross product, in contrast to the usual unitarity triangles of dot product.

-The triangles constructed from this matrix equation play the role of the Rosetta stone between the standard unitarity triangles and CP phases with $\det U$.
+The novel triangles constructed from this matrix equation play the role of the Rosetta stone between the standard unitarity triangles and CP phases in the mixing matrix.
 By taking the argument of the ratio of the second and third matrix in Eq.~(\ref{O}), angles of the usual unitarity triangles are immediately reproduced as

 Here, $\arg$ is taken for each matrix element individually.
-The matrix $\Phi$ represents the nine angles of the unitarity triangles defined in \cite{Harrison:2009bz}.
+The matrix $\Phi$ represents the nine angles of the unitarity triangles defined in Harrison et al. \cite{Harrison:2009bz}.